-- 1. If you are performing a manual migration of data or installed version 7.1 using the -console option, start the Operations Console, and log on using the Super Admin user name and password.
-Otherwise, go to step 4. - 2.
-Click Deployment Configuration > Migration > AM 6.1, and log on using the Super Admin user name and password.

-- 3. If you are manually migrating data, specify the location of the following files on the Locate Files screen:

-- The sdserv.dmp file

-- The version 6.1 license.rec file

-- (Optional) The startup.pf file
+- 1. If you are performing a manual migration of data or installed version 7.1 using the -console option, start the Operations Console, and log on using the Super Admin User ID and password.
+Otherwise, go to step 3. - 2.
+Click Deployment Configuration > Migration > AM 6.1, and log on using the Super Admin User ID and password. - 3.
+If you are manually migrating data, specify the location of the following files on the Locate Files screen: - The sdserv.dmp file - The version 6.1 license.rec file - (Optional) The startup.pf file

-Note: If you performed the migration using the -console option, the installation process created the sdserv.dmp file in the RSA_AM_HOME/utils/migration61 directory.
+Note: If you performed the migration using the -console option, the installation process created the sdserv.dmp file in the RSA\AM\HOME/utils/migration61 directory.